Weyl's law for singular Riemannian manifolds: Introduction

 \subsection{Structure of the paper}

 The first part of the paper, contained in Section~\ref{s:heat}, is devoted to the non-singular case.
-Here, we prove heat kernel and trace asymptotics with universal remainder for Riemannian manifolds with boundary.
-As a consequence we deduce a universal estimate on the remainder of the Riemannian Weyl's law.
+Here, for Riemannian manifolds with boundary, we prove remainder formulas for the heat trace asymptotics (Theorem \ref{t:traceheat-intro}), and for the Weyl's law (Theorem \ref{t:weylremainder-intro}).

 In Section~\ref{s:singular} we present some preliminary results regarding singular Riemannian manifolds satisfying Assumption~\ref{a:singularity} which we exploit, in Section~\ref{s:weyl}, to prove Theorem~\ref{t:weyl-intro}.
 Section~\ref{s:exact} is dedicated to singular manifolds with slowly varying volumes, and in particular to the proofs of Theorem~\ref{t:weylexact-intro} and Theorem~\ref{t:converse-intro}, while in Section~\ref{sec:concentration} we prove Theorem~\ref{t:localization-intro} on the localization of eigenfunctions.
 Finally, in Section \ref{s:ARS}, we apply our results to a class of almost-Riemannian structures, which generalize the Grushin sphere model.